← Back to work

 Simplified comparison

-Replace dense filter interfaces with streamlined comparison systems that surface the most relevant options based on budget, reducing decision fatigue.
+Replace dense filter interfaces with streamlined comparison that surfaces the most relevant options by budget, reducing decision fatigue.

 02